sandeep-1511/TASKS/README.md

 -------------------------------------------------------------------
 Firstly we need to clone the github repository (task-sheet) and write a docker file in that repo.

-- After writing the Dockerfile, create an image using command "docker build -t php-image . "
+- After writing the Dockerfile, create an image using command

+        "docker build -t php-image . "

--  By using docker image create docker container using commnd "docker build -d -p 80:80 php-image" .
+-  By using docker image create docker container using commnd.

+        "docker build -d -p 80:80 php-image" .

 -  Now after creating docker container check the  application is accessile over web using port number.
 - Then i pushed  my image to ECR and make it available at ECR for further use.
 Now i need to create eks cluster by using followig.